dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - Here we see that about 2% of the OpenStack Infra job log http://logs.openstack.org/86/613286/1/check/openstack-ansible-opendaylight-ubuntu-xenial/616f532/job-output.txt.gz
+- Ask audience if they are looking at those log files regularly?
 - There is an error in there, can you see it?